JeremiahKaren/35percent.github.io/sustainable-development.md

 <img src="http://betterelephant.org/images/gatedcommunity.png" width="200" align="left" style="margin:10px">Further reference to the proposed privatisation of the space is found in the [Master Regeneration Plan](http://www.southwark.gov.uk/download/downloads/id/4928/cdh34_elephant_and_castle_regeneration_agreement_appendix_6): _"To ensure that the high quality external environment is maintained the completed site will be managed by its own security, maintenance and cleaning service."_(para 2.8)

+In June 2016, Lend Lease [submitted its Park Area Strategy](http://35percent.org/2016-06-26-restricted-access-elephant-park/) to the Council for approval.
+The Strategy showed that the new 'public' park will be fenced it behind iron railings, secured by a facilities management company and locked between dusk and dawn.

 We have been campaigning in vain to have what little open space there is in the new development formally adopted by the council.
 Unfortunately it looks like the new 'Elephant Park' is going to be yet another addition to London's growing list of [POPAS](http://www.theguardian.com/artanddesign/2014/aug/24/cheesegrater-london-review-tower-of-no-small-ambition) (Privately Owned Publicly Accessible Spaces).